enovision/grav-frontend-edit-button/README.md

 showLabel: true
 ```

-Show icon (requires Fontawesome to be loaded)
+Show icon (requires Fontawesome to be loaded, it works when you install the plugin `Markdown Font Awesome`)
 ```yaml
 showIcon: true
 ```